Toric flat families, valuations, and applications to projectivized toric vector bundles: Background on valuations

 \section{Background on valuations}

-In this section we collect the basic definitions and background for prevaluations on vector spaces, and valuations and quasivaluations on algebras.
-We start by introducing the general notion of a prevaluation with values in a semilattice.
+In this section we collect the basic definitions and background material for prevaluations on vector spaces, and valuations and quasivaluations on algebras.
+We start by introducing the notion of a \emph{valuation} on an algebra with values in an idempotent semialgebra.
+We call a valuation on a vector space a \emph{prevaluation}.
 The term prevaluation appears in \cite[Section 2.1]{KK} where the notion of a prevaluation with values in a totally ordered group is defined.

-Let $(\O, \oplus, \otimes)$ be an \emph{idempotent} \emph{semialgebra}.
-This means that the operations $\oplus$ and $\otimes$ satisfy the same axioms as addition and multiplication in a ring, with the exception that there are not necessarily additive inverses, and $a \oplus a = a$ for all $a \in \O$.
-Let $\overline{\Z} = \Z \cup \{\infty\}$.
-All semialgebras we consider are sets of $\overline{\Z}$-valued functions on (subsets of) a lattice $N$.
-Addition $\oplus$ and multiplication $\otimes$ are taken to be the pointwise $\min$ and $+$ of functions.
-The additive identity, also denoted $\infty$, is the function which assigns $\infty$ to every point.
+\begin{definition} A \emph{semialgebra} $(\O, \oplus, \odot)$ is a set $\O$ with two binary operations $\oplus$ and $\odot$ that satsify the same axioms as addition and multiplication in a ring, with the exception that there are not necessarily additive inverses.
+We denote the identity element with respect to $\oplus$ by $\infty$.
+If all the elements beside the additive inverse $\infty$ have multiplicative inverses then $\O$ is called a \emph{semifield}.
+A semialgebra $\O$ is called \emph{idempotent} if $a \oplus a = a$ for all $a \in \O$. \end{definition}